rUSSIAN OLIVE, OUT

 In the 1970s and 1980s, the Russian olive tree was introduced to the Animas Valley, north of Durango, for their decorative merits.
 Russian Olive grows fast and smells good, two ideal characteristics.
 However, the destructive habits of these non-native, invasive species were quickly discovered by residents in the valley.
 These silvery leafed trees gulp up 75 gallons of water a day and eagerly push out native trees, including willows and cottonwoods.
 They also began infesting fields, preventing local farmers from growing hay, and decreasing the overall grass quantity.

 Some locals began tackling the problem on their own by funding small removal projects, but the effort was minimal in response to the widely growing tree population.
 So, in 2016 MSI jumped in, wanting to spread the removal efforts beyond property owners whose land was under a conservation easement to all landowners within the valley.
 MSI applied and was awarded a total of $247,000 from the Colorado Water Conservation Board and Colorado Parks and Wildlife for a three-year project to remove the trees from Bakers Bridge to the New Mexico line.
-The project will wrap up in the spring of 2019.
+This phase of the project was executed from 2016-2018.

 The removal process involves cutting down the trees and then spraying an environmentally safe herbicide on the roots to prevent it from growing back.
 So far, MSI has cleared an estimated 290 acres within the Animas River watershed, removing approximately 2,700 stems of Russian olive and 340 of the similarly invasive Tamarisk plants.